Medicare health insurance generally offers good coverage, but it doesn’t cover everything.

-A: Analyze your options
+1. Analyze your options

 Because the plans are standardized, Plan A from Company X is exactly the same as Plan A from Company Y. It makes it easy to shop.
-You simply need to compare prices and look for a company you trust.
-No need to pull out a spreadsheet and compare deductibles, networks and co-pays.
+You simply need to compare prices and look for a private insurance company you trust.
+No need to pull out a spreadsheet and compare deductibles, networks and copays.

 Once you know which plan you’d like, you can begin shopping around.
 Again, because the plans are standardized, price will likely be your main consideration.

 However, don’t automatically jump on the plan with the lowest price.
-It could be the one that will see rates rise most rapidly as the years pass.
+That could be the one that will see rates rise most rapidly as the years pass.
 You see, Medicare supplement plans have premiums that are calculated in one of three ways.

 - Issue-age rated

 You need to weigh these differences before choosing a plan.
 According to AARP:

 “Experts suggest that you ask a potential insurer which pricing system it uses before buying a Medigap policy.
 That way, you’ll know whether to expect increases as you age.”

 Don’t be afraid to pick up the phone and call an insurance broker for help.
 By law, brokers can’t tack on a commission to the price of a policy, which means you’ll pay the same premium regardless of whether you buy through an agent or direct from a company.